quii/learn-go-with-tests/intro-to-generics.md

 ### A function that takes a string or an integer? (or indeed, other things)

-The other option that Go _currently_ gives you saying the type of your argument is `interface{}` which means "anything".
+The other option that Go _currently_ gives you is declaring the type of your argument as `interface{}` which means "anything".

 Try changing the signatures to use this type instead